zeanrivera/Paper/papergradle.md

 About PaperGradle
 =================

-Paper has moved from Spigot's horrendously awful mappings to instead use MCP mappings in the dev workspace, and SRG mappings in the production environment, to allow easier stability of any plugins which interact with core Minecraft code and would like to use our mappings.
+Paper is hopefully moving from Spigot's horrendously awful mappings to instead use MCP mappings in the dev workspace, and SRG mappings in the production environment, to allow easier development of Paper and better stability for any plugins which interact with core Minecraft code and would like to use our mappings.

-In case there's any reason you need more proof of how much better MCP is over Spigot's mappings, compare the [WorldData](http://i.imgur.com/3WzBBmA.png) class in Spigot to the [WorldInfo](http://imgur.com/gguHtmD.png) class in MCP.
-These are the same class, just mapped differently.
+In case there's any reason you need proof of how much better MCP is over Spigot's mappings, compare the [WorldData](http://i.imgur.com/3WzBBmA.png) class in Spigot to the [WorldInfo](http://imgur.com/gguHtmD.png) class in MCP.
+These are both the same class, just mapped differently.
 I think it should be rather clear why we would want to use MCP mappings in our dev environment if possible.
 This page will hopefully try to explain how we managed to make this work, and give insight on how to deal with the different issues which will inevitably pop up when pulling in new Spigot changes, or updating to new versions of Minecraft.